Fed slashes rates in emergency coronavirus move; U.S. death toll hits 62

 New York City Comptroller Scott Stringer called for a citywide shutdown.
 “We cannot go on with business as usual.
 This is about all of us.
 This is about protecting our most vulnerable,” he said in a statement.

-Reporting by Doina Chiacu and Andrea Shalal in Washington; Writing by Lisa Shumaker; Editing by Daniel Wallis
+Reporting by Doina Chiacu and Andrea Shalal in Washington; Additional reporting by Nandita Bose and Humeyra Pamuk in Washington; Writing by Lisa Shumaker; Editing by Daniel Wallis